By Glen Sparks

 Jackson batted .375 in the Series (12-for-32) and knocked the lone home run.
 He hit .351 in the regular season.
 A Chicago grand jury acquitted Jackson and the others in 1921.
 Even so, the all-powerful Landis banned them all.
 Said Landis: “Regardless of the verdict of juries, no player that throws a ballgame; no player that undertakes or promises to throw a ballgame; no player that sits in a conference with a bunch of crooked players and gamblers where the ways and means of throwing games are planned and discussed and does not promptly tell his club about it, will ever play professional baseball.”
 (Eddie Collins, never implicated in the scandal, batted .226 in the World Series.
 The future Hall of Fame hit .319 in the regular season.)

 Jackson retired to his native South Carolina and proclaimed himself innocent.
 Was he?
 Well, we’ll probably never know for sure.
 Reportedly, he refused the money.
-We know that Jackson’s .375 batting average led all hitters, White Sox and Reds.
+We know that Jackson’s .375 batting average led all hitters in the Series, White Sox and Reds.
 He not only hit the only Series home run, he also handled 30 chances and didn’t commit an error.
 Jackson threw out five baserunners.

 Some experts point out that Jackson hit just .286 in Chicago’s five losses.
 Well, OK.
 But, .286 is still respectable batting.
 (National and American league hitters averaged .263 in the 1919 season.)
 And, he split his six RBIs between wins and losses.
 That home run?
 Jackson ripped it in a 10-5 loss in Game 8.